Health Insurance Program(s)

 All permanent employees who work 30 hours per week or more are eligible for coverage.
 Spouses and legally dependent children up to age 26 are also eligible.
 Permanent employees who work 20 to 29 hours are eligible for coverage, but must pay higher monthly premiums.

 You must enroll within 30 days of hire, of a qualifying family status change or of the termination of another medical plan.
 You may be subject to certain waiting periods if you enroll after the 30-day period.
-There is one annual enrollment period during which employees may enroll or make changes to their plan; the annual enrollment is typically held in Spring.
+There is one annual enrollment period during which employees may enroll or make changes to their plan; the annual enrollment is typically held in the fall.
 UNC Health Care is an agency that provides “only online enrollment”.
 Paper forms are not accepted.

 Premiums for the plan are paid through a combination of employer and employee contributions as a pre-tax payroll deduction.
 Click here to view the monthly premiums for the plans.